 All extensions can be managed under one page.
 To navigate to the page type edge://extensions in an empty address bar, and hit the Enter key.
 The alternate way to open the Extension page is to click on the menu and then click on the extension option.

-It will open the page which will list all extensions with its enabled/disabled status.
+It will open the page which will list all extensions with their enabled/disabled status.
 Here you can use the blue toggles for each extension to either enable or disable it individually.

 Navigate to this location in the new Microsoft Edge browser: edge://extensions.
-For each extension listing, there is a button called Remove.
+For each extension listing, there is a Remove button.
 Click on the button, and Edge will ask for a confirmation.
 Select Remove and the extension will finally be uninstalled.